-- A7.232 In our February 2015 consultation, we said that, as we discussed in the August 2014 consultation, there is a range of country-specific factors that can affect the auction prices in any country.
+- A7.185 As we discussed in the August 2014 consultation, there is a range of countryspecific factors that can affect the auction prices in any country.
 We considered that the presence of such country-specific factors tends to increase the uncertainty of absolute values in other countries as benchmarks for the UK.
-We said this was the key reason why we conducted our analysis primarily in terms of relative values, which are less likely to be affected by country-specific factors.
-154 - A7.233 NERA's model attempted to address this by pooling observations from all four spectrum bands and including band-specific dummies as explanatory variables.
-NERA said that this approach can control for country-specific effects because the regression uses more than one observation per country. - A7.234 However, in our view it was not clear that this led to more robust results than considering the bands separately.
-In particular, we considered that pooling the data did not adequately control for country-specific variation because there were insufficient observations for all countries included in the samples.
-This meant that the explanatory variables might still be reflecting between-country variation rather than the impact of, say, frequency on spectrum value. - A7.235 We considered that NERA's regressions based on relative values were potentially more relevant because, as discussed above, focusing on relative values controls for country-specific effects to some extent.
-However, in this case the sample size is
+This is the key reason why we conduct our analysis primarily in terms of relative values, which are less likely to be affected by country-specific factors.111 - A7.186 NERA's model attempted to address this by pooling observations from all four spectrum bands and including band-specific dummies as explanatory variables.
+NERA said that this approach can control for country-specific effects because the regression uses more than one observation per country. - A7.187 However, it is not clear that this leads to more robust results than considering the bands separately.
+In particular, we consider that pooling the data does not adequately control for country-specific variation because there are insufficient observations for all countries included in the samples.
+This means that the explanatory variables may still be reflecting between-country variation rather than the impact of, say, frequency on spectrum value. - A7.188 NERA's regressions based on relative values are potentially more relevant because, as discussed above, focusing on relative values controls for countryspecific effects to some extent.
+However, in this case the sample size is limited to 15 or 16 observations.
+Robust statistical inference typically requires a minimum of 30 observations, and we consider a substantially larger sample would be needed given the number of factors that are likely to affect relative spectrum value and which we would need to control for in order for results to be meaningful. - A7.189 Both of NERA's models assume that any differences in the drivers of prices in different spectrum bands can be captured by a constant term (e.g. that an increase in any one of the explanatory factors has the same incremental effect on price, regardless of the spectrum band considered).
+NERA has not provided any justification for this assumption and we see no a priori reason to believe this would be the case. - A7.190 Furthermore, our assessment is that a number of the observations in our data set (i.e. those which we place in Tier 3) have relatively little informative value.
+NERA's econometric analysis does not take this into account and implicitly gives all observations the same weight.

-153 Page 22, DotEcon, 800 MHz and 2.6 GHz linear reference prices and additional spectrum methodology, September 2013, http://www.dotecon.com/assets/images/linear-reference-prices.pdf 154 EE, H3G, Telefónica and Vodafone all supported our focus on relative values.
+111 EE, H3G, Telefónica and Vodafone all supported our focus on relative values.
 Telefónica said in its response to the October 2013 consultation (page 18) that one could attempt an econometric study to identify which factors are significant in determining spectrum values, but it doubted the sample of benchmarks was sufficient to produce reliable results.